|

 above, which was taller and included a shelter on top, was built

-the Missouri River sidewheeler "Tacony" was hung in
+the wrecked Missouri River sidewheeler "Tacony" was hung in

 the new tower (that bell is pictured above), replacing a large